Bonding With Your Newborn

 Bonding with your baby is a process that takes time.
 It is something that results from everyday care-giving.
 So, if mothers want to continue bonding with their babies, this article will show you how.

 It was a wondrous moment!
 I looked in awe at my baby the very first moment she came out of my womb and into this world.
 The terrible pain that I experienced from labour was incomparable to the overflowing joy I felt when I saw my baby.
 Tears welled up in my eyes as she was placed in my abdomen.
-I felt the strong urge to nurture and care for my newborn.
+I felt a strong urge to nurture and care for my newborn.
 How happy I was!

 I can never forget the time when I gave birth to my first baby.
-Yes, it was painful but the joy of knowing that a life had formed in my womb was overwhelming.
+Yes, it was painful but the joy of knowing that life had formed in my womb was overwhelming.
 And the attachment I felt for my baby deepened.
 I cannot explain it but it is the kind of closeness which is more than what I felt for my parents, my siblings, my friends or my husband.
 Probably this is what they call the special bond between mother and child.

 However, I believe that this special bond, between mother and child, takes time to form and strengthen.
-So, Mums, how do you go about forming and strengthening?
+So, mums, how do you go about forming and strengthening?

 Bonding actually starts while the unborn baby is still in the mother’s tummy.
 The changes that are taking place in the mother’s body indicate that another life is growing inside.
 So as these changes are taking place, bond with your unborn baby by talking to him or her.
 Your baby can already hear and recognize your voice even at four months old.
 And as the baby grows, he or she will respond to your voice when you talk to him or her.